Hard Rock Bet Promo Code: Up to $100 Bonus for Oilers-Panthers, MLB Odds for Monday

 Sports bettors can use the Hard Rock Bet promo code to open a new account.
 They will qualify for up to $100 in bonus bets back if their first bet does not win.

 Take advantage of one of the best sportsbook promos by claiming this welcome bonus available via the Hard Rock Bet promo code offer.
 Place a qualifying cash wager.
 If you don't win, you will receive matching bonus-bet credit back, up to $100.
-Make your opening wager on any of today's betting action, like the Oilers vs Panthers Stanley Cup Final, MLB action and over a dozen other sports betting markets.
+Make your opening wager on any of today's betting action, like the MLB action and over a dozen other sports betting markets.

 Download one of the best sports betting apps to your mobile device and sign up today by tapping or clicking on any of our "BET NOW" buttons to register with the Hard Rock Bet promo code.